First Bank Southwest Center 113A

 Students who do not finish the course and who do not formally drop the course through the Registrar’s Office will receive a grade of F.

 This is and online course.
 Attendance is not required.
 Must log onto course and complete assignments as required.
-Individual Workouts and exercise log is required.

 The Instructor reserves the right to change the syllabus and/or calendar if needed.